Dossier: Illicit Trade

 • carry out regular surveillance and control operations in the various regions involved in the project to evaluate and strengthen the mechanisms used.

-Perspective of Boucar Seck, Comptroller-General, Senegalese Customs Administration
+Perspective of Boucar Seck, First Lieutenant, Senegalese Customs Administration

 The Senegalese Customs Administration, which is the main administrative body responsible for controlling private aircraft, initiates controls on this means of transport in cooperation with other administrative bodies which are requested to intervene for a variety of reasons; it receives flight plans and landing permits from the air traffic control services and the Air Force, and passenger entry and exit records from the Border Police.